peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  * <i>index</i>: Zero-based index to insert at.

- * <i>valueOb</i>: An object representing the value, which will be converted to a CBORObject.
-Can be null, in which case this value is converted to CBORObject.Null.
+ * <i>valueOb</i>: An object representing the value, which will be converted to a BORObject.
+Can be null, in which case this value is converted to BORObject.Null.

 <b>Return Value:</b>